Reed C. Durham: Historical community

 Durham was active in the historical community.
 In the 1960s he was involved with the Organization of American Historians.
 In 1970 Durham was one of several prominent LDS historians forming a committee that consulted the creation of the LDS Church Historical Department.
 Durham was an early supporter of Sunstone magazine, which was founded in 1974 by a former student.
 In 1974 Durham took a year off as Institute Director to work on a book in the church's 16-volume sesquicentennial history to be published in 1980.

-In the Mormon History Association (MHA) Durham served as its eighth president, from 1973–74, and second executive secretary, from 1969–71.
+In the Mormon History Association (MHA) Durham served as its eighth president, from 1973 to 1974, and second executive secretary, from 1969 to 1971.
 While he was president, the MHA launched the Journal of Mormon History, whose inaugural issue received criticism from some CES personnel for an article by Jan Shipps about Joseph Smith.
 In 1974 he delivered a controversial presidential speech to the MHA which startled the LDS historical community, causing Durham to issue a letter of clarification and withdraw from future participation in the MHA.